Itsyunish/Machine-Learning/README.md

-These are the implementation of different machine learning algorith.
+These are the implementation of different machine learning algorithm.